scidsg/hushline/docs/DEV.md

 # Hush Line Development

 👋 Welcome to the Hush Line Development setup guide.
 This document provides detailed instructions for configuring your local development environment across Mac, Windows, and Linux systems.
-It includes specific steps for installing dependencies, cloning the repository, and initiating the local server using the included `Makefile`.
+It includes specific steps for installing dependencies, cloning the repository, and initiating a local server using the included `Makefile`.
 The guide also covers utilizing tests, linters, and formatters to ensure code integrity and consistency.
 Follow these instructions to prepare your machine for Hush Line development 👇.

 <details>
     <summary><h2>Local Development</h2></summary>